A Powershell version is also available: Use PowerShell to Bulk Change Contacts

-To change the default File As format used for new contacts, go to Tools, Options, Contacts options in older versions or File, Options, Contact options in Outlook 2010 and 2013.
+To change the default File As format used for new contacts, go to Tools, Options, Contacts options in older versions or File, Options, Contact (or People) options in Outlook 2010 and newer.

 Outlook's Contact's offer a number of File As formats and this format can be used for the contact's name display in the Address Book.
 However changing the File As format on a large number of contact's is time-consuming when you need to change the contacts one by one.
 You can do it using VBA or a utility (listed below).

 The file as format options are shown in the screenshot.
 The VBA code sample supports all 5 formats.

 Along with changing the File As order, you can change the order Outlook assumes you use when you enter the name.
 This setting determines how the names populate the dialog when you press the Full name button.
 If the name order is wrong in FileAs ("Mary, Smith" when using last, first format), check this setting.
 If you choose Last First format you don't need to use a comma to separate the names when you enter them and First Last1 Last2 correctly puts the name in the middle position into the last name field, not the middle name field.
 Outlook will detect names separated by commas as Last, First format, regardless of the Fullname format setting.

 The following code sample supports all 5 File As formats available in Outlook.
 Press Alt+F11 to open the VBA editor then copy and paste into ThisOutlookSession.
 Uncomment the strFileAs line that uses the format you desire before running it.
 (Uncomment the line by removing the apostrophe from in front of the strFileAs = [name_format] command you wish to use.)

 See page 2 (or the text file below) for code sample 2 to change the FileAs format on selected contacts.

 To test for a value (such as Company name) and use a different File As format if the value is empty, you need to use an If...
 Then statement.